liferay/liferay-docs/distribute/publish/articles/00-publishing-your-app/02-preparing-your-app.markdown

   this setting.
 Your app will be rejected if its bytecode is not compatible with the Java JRE for the intended version of Liferay.
 - *WAR (`.war`) files*:
-    - WARs must contain a `WEB-INF/liferay-plugin-package.properties` file.
+    - WAR files must contain a `WEB-INF/liferay-plugin-package.properties` file.
-    - WARs must not contain any `WEB-INF/liferay-plugin-package.xml` file.
+    - WAR files must not contain any `WEB-INF/liferay-plugin-package.xml` file.
     - WAR file names must not contain any commas.
     - WAR file names must conform to the following naming convention: